ritz96-art/breast_cancer_detection/README.md

 # breast_cancer_detection
-classication using KNN and SVN
+classication using KNN and SVM